conmaol/maglocunus/AI/LLMs/tokenisation.md

     llm -- char[] --> human
 ```

-For example, OpenAI’s [GPT-4 tokeniser](https://platform.openai.com/tokenizer) accepts the following input string:
+For example, when OpenAI’s [GPT-4 tokeniser](https://platform.openai.com/tokenizer) is fed the following input string:
 ```
 "Have the bards who preceded me left any theme unsung?"
 ```
-And outputs the following list of token identifiers:
+It outputs the following list of token identifiers:
 ```
 [15334, 290, 287, 3098, 1218, 91138, 668, 3561, 1062, 9660, 3975, 988, 30]
 ```